 List Of Benzodiazepines From Strongest To Weakest

-Benzodiazepines are all created with different levels of potency and efficacy, and their half-life, or how long they last, will vary based on how they are made and their intended uses.
+Benzodiazepines are all created with different levels of potency and efficacy, and their half-life, or how long they last.
+This will vary based on how they are made and their intended uses.
 Keep in mind, of course, that even the lowest-strength benzodiazepine medications can still be highly addictive.

 Although most individuals who use benzos to get high prefer the more potent, shorter-acting drugs, all of them are rated as Schedule IV controlled substances and should be considered dangerous outside of a carefully monitored prescription use.